Thursday, January 05, 2023

 The Our Lady of Hope of Palo Chapel which is connected to the Cathedral.

-The image of the Our Lady of Hope of Palo was carved by Willy Layug depicting the Blessed Virgin Mary and the child Jesus reaching a rosary to a distressed child that symbolizes the victims of the super typhoon Yolanda (Haiyan).
-The image is standing on a globe that is surrounded with waves (as allusion to the typhoon).
-This image was blessed by Pope Francis when he visited Tacloban in 2015.
+The image of Our Lady of Hope of Palo was carved by Willy Layug.
+It depicts the Blessed Virgin Mary and the Child Jesus extending a rosary to a distressed child, symbolizing the victims of Typhoon Haiyan.
+The image stands on a globe surrounded by waves, an allusion to the devastating typhoon.

 The Palo Cathedral today after the renovation.